 To start direct deposit you will need to complete the direct deposit form and attach a voided check (deposit slips are not sufficient) and be brought to the Human Resources Office in SIER LIB 200.

-You must fill out a NASA (Network Application for Security Access) form online.
+You must complete the Network Application for Security Access (NASA) form online.

 In your request, please provide the following details:

-Visit the fitness center Web page for information.
+Please visit the Fitness Center's Web page for complete information.

 Major duties of part-time faculty include course preparation, teaching, student evaluation, and submitting reports as required by immediate supervisors or representatives of other departments.
 Your job responsibilities also include the following: